 In 2004, Mr. Bryan purchased Aeolian Hall in London Ontario and transformed it into the Aeolian Performing Arts Centre and School of Music.
 In 2009 he shifted the governance of The Aeolian into a registered charity.
 The Hall has won local and national awards for its excellence.

-In his efforts to create universal access to music and music education, Mr. Bryan launched El Sistema at the Aeolian in 2011.
+In his efforts to create universal access to music and music education, Mr. Bryan launched El Sistema at the Aeolian.
 This initiative is a free, intensive, UNESCO award winning music program for children and youth.
 In 2016, Mr. Bryan secured an additional facility “Bishop Cronyn Memorial Place” as a music education campus and performance facility.
 This new facility will allow the Aeolian to expand its mandate to provide “universal access to music, art, culture and education”.

 Clark co-founded two new programs in 2016 run by The Aeolian.
 Pride Men’s Chorus London is a men’s choir open to all men.
 This choir’s mandate is to celebrate diversity and be an instrument for change in our community.
 The Rebelheart Collective is a new model of a Chamber Orchestra using mentorship and community engagement to develop universal access to classical music.